Jamcha123/searchfly/README.md

-# searchfly
+# searchly
-searchfly uses openai and google search engine api to summarize different search results into one summary
+searchly uses openai and google search engine api to summarize different search results into one summary

 Enter a subject e.g programming then it searches the web and uses the o4 model too summarize it